Mortgage Well

 • We don't model prepayment penalties; check your loan documents for any.

 On a $320,000 loan at 6.5% over 30 years, an extra $200/month can shorten the loan by about 5 years and save tens of thousands in interest.
+A single $20,000 lump sum at year 3 produces a similar effect to several years of $200/month — earlier dollars do the most work.

 Frequently asked